Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equations for chemically driven complex fluids

-Eq.~(\ref{eq:CE_general_shear_SI})-(\ref{eq:CE_general_r_SI}) are the constitutive equations for isotropic fluids, driven by arbitrary number of chemical reactions.
-The index-free representation of the constitutive equations are shown in Eqs.~(\ref{eq:CE_general_shear}-\ref{eq:matrix2}) in the main text.
+Eq.~(\ref{eq:CE_sigma_index_literal_nofunc})-(\ref{eq:CE_r_index_literal_nofunc}) are the constitutive equations for active fluids, driven by arbitrary number of chemical reactions.
+The index-free representation of the constitutive equations are shown in Eqs.~(\ref{eq:CE_general_shear}-\ref{eq:coefficients_upsilon}) in the main text.